angkohtenko/twitter_vs_stocks/README.md

 ![alt text](https://github.com/angkohtenko/twitter_vs_stocks/blob/karen_branch/Images/tweets_price.png "tweets_price")

 For the Classification model, we created a Pipeline that used the tokenized tweets via *CountVectorizer*, then *TfidfTransformer* to take into consideration the frequency of each token in the tweet compared to its frequency in the corpus/dataset, and *LogisticRegression* to learn the link between the tweets and the change in stock price.

-As the Classification is unsupervised ML model, the model uses a whole dataset as input.
-It shouldn't been split to training and testing subsets.

 The overall accuracy of the model is **0.57%** which shows that the model is not able to accurately predict a link between a tweet and the change in Tesla stock price.
 Considering the number of variables that influence the change in stock price this is an expected result, as not all of Elon Musk's tweets are directly influencing investors and are also not the only factors that influence the stock market.